 Key Takeaways

-- 3 of 7 scams are rated high risk
+- 2 of 6 scams are rated high risk.

-- Use app-based ride services (Uber, Grab, Bolt) instead of street taxis
+- Use app-based ride services (Uber, DiDi) instead of street taxis — avoid unmarked vehicles, especially at night.

-- Never accept unsolicited offers from strangers near tourist sites in Guadalajara
+- Never accept unsolicited offers from strangers near tourist sites in Guadalajara.

 ⚡ Quick Safety Tips

-The 7 Scams
+The 6 Scams

 Red Flags